insthync/vivox-integration/README.md

 # UnityMultiplayerARPG_Vivox
-A Vivox implementation example for MMORPG KIT project
+A Vivox integration example for MMORPG KIT project